Educational Mineral Collecting for Mineral Clubs, Nature Centers, Schools and Connecticut Museums

 - CCC Quarry - Cockaponset State Forest, Haddam

 Education Mineral Collection Permit Applications will be accepted after January 1 of each year for the period ending the following December 31st.
 The DEEP will evaluate requests and issue permit letters to approved groups through their designated contact.
 A maximum of one group per day will be scheduled for each site.
+Application processing takes several weeks, so plan ahead.
+You may also contact the Connecticut Geological Survey before submitting your permit application to ensure your requested field date is available for your selected site.

 Collection Day Requirements